Hamza417/Inure/FEATURES.md

 - Deep search mode to search for internal components in all apps.
 - Built-in package installer to install apk and split apk files.
 - View information of any app even not installed ones.
+- View licenses of FOSS apps and update licenses manually if needed.
 - Dedicated indicator for FOSS apps throughout the app.
 - Identify Xposed modules in app info and package installer.
 - Create and manage Batch profiles for multiple apps.